-

 What is required (i.e. procedural formalities) in order to start a class action or collective redress claim?

-Class actions governed by the Code of Civil Procedure, as well as representative actions governed by the Consumer Code, are started by filing an application with the competent court.
+Class actions governed by the Code of Civil Procedure, as well as representative actions governed by the Consumer Code, are initiated by filing an application with the competent court.
 The court then sets the date for the first hearing of the parties, by an order which the applicant must serve on the defendant(s) alongside the application.
 The application and the order are published by the court’s clerk on a public online platform of the Italian Ministry of Justice.
-No class actions or representative actions can be brought on the basis of the same fact pattern and against the same defendant(s) once 60 days have elapsed from the day on which the application and the order are so published.
+No class actions or representative actions may be brought on the basis of the same fact pattern and against the same defendant(s) once 60 days have elapsed from the day on which the application and the order are so published.

 Actions for the efficiency of public administrations can only be brought if the plaintiff(s) has served prior notice on the relevant public administration(s) or concessionaire(s) of public services, demanding compliance by a deadline of no less than 90 days.
 The plaintiff(s) can then serve and subsequently file an application with the competent court, in which they must state that the defendant(s) have not fully remedied their state of non-compliance within the allotted 90 days or more.
 The application must be published on the defendant(s)’s website(s), and must be notified by the court’s clerk to the Italian Minister for Public Administration.